-We will be having a community event on May 5th for demonstrating proper tree planting and other plant installation techniques for residents.
-This is a joint event with Keep Norfolk Beautiful We are also working on a educational signage program for the neighborhoods.
+We held a community day event on May 5th for demonstrating proper tree planting and other plant installation techniques for residents.
+This is a joint event with Keep Norfolk Beautiful and Norfolk Master Gardners.
+We are also working on a educational signage program for the neighborhoods.